evilADevil/mas-local/README.md

 @FOR /f "tokens=*" %i IN ('crc oc-env') DO @call %i oc login -u kubeadmin -p H2rDA-GXB82-dSdTA-cAAYu https://api.crc.testing:6443
 ```
-AT this point you are ready to install MAS with Manage.
+At this point you are ready to install MAS with Manage.
 Run `masinst` at the prompt and wait it to finish.
 As the log proceed, pay attention to record the userid and password of the MAS superuser, that should look like this:
 ```
 ok: [localhost] => {